fernando1419/html5-css3-design4/README.md

 </br>

-- ### The other way is using a nginx Docker container
+- ### The other way is using a Docker nginx container

   > (a) Build the Docker Image for the HTML Server.
-Run the following commands:
+Running the following commands:

   ```bash
    $ cd <project-directory>
    $ docker build -t nginx-html-server-image:v1 .
   ```

-  > (b) You can confirm that this has worked by running the command:
+  > (b) You can confirm that this has worked by running this command:

   ```bash
   $ docker images